 Drive the Cape to Cape Point and Cape of Good Hope

 Then drive to Cape Point where you’ll likely spend the majority of your time hiking up to the lighthouse and taking in all the breathtaking scenery.
-There are also a couple options for lunch – a casual café and a nicer seated restaurant.
+Cape Point is a promontory at the southeast corner of the Cape Peninsula.
+There are also a couple of options for lunch – a casual café and a nicer seated restaurant.
 Make a quick stop at Cape of Good Hope to take a photo by the sign and walk around a bit.
-If you have time, we highly recommend stopping by this awesome private beach at Buffels Bay that has a natural pool overlooking the ocean – you will likely be one of the only ones there, but beware of the baboons that may try to steal your stuff or molest your car!
+If you have time, we highly recommend stopping by this awesome private beach at Buffels Bay that has a natural pool overlooking the ocean.
+You will likely be one of the only ones there.
+But beware of the baboons that may try to steal your stuff or molest your car!

 Take the funicular or brave the hike to the top of the famous Table Mountain.